Aravinthofficial/Aravinthofficial/README.md

 Cybersecurity is more than just a career path for me—it's a passion driven by curiosity, continuous learning, and the desire to protect organizations from evolving cyber threats.
 I am an aspiring **Security Operations Center (SOC) Analyst** with hands-on experience in **security monitoring, threat detection, log analysis, incident response, and network traffic analysis** through practical SOC lab environments.

 I enjoy investigating security events, identifying suspicious activities, and understanding attacker techniques using industry-standard tools and frameworks.
-My current learning focuses on **Windows Security Event Logs, SIEM technologies, MITRE ATT&CK Framework, Digital Forensics, Threat Hunting, and Incident Response**.
+My current learning focuses on **Windows Security Event Logs, SIEM technologies,Incident Response**.

 I strongly believe that cybersecurity is a continuous journey of learning, adapting, and improving.
 My goal is to become a highly skilled SOC Analyst capable of detecting, investigating, and responding to sophisticated cyber threats while contributing to a secure digital environment.